Welcome

 • Mackintosh, Irene (M.A.)
 The relationship between susceptibility to hypnosis and two tests of suggestibility.
 (Supervisor: Dr. G.A.
 McMurray)

-• With respect to the primary area of research, the student will have extensive and detailed knowledge of the major current and historically important theoretical, empirical, and methodological issues pertinent to the dissertation research.
+1. With respect to the primary area of research, the student will have extensive and detailed knowledge of the major current and historically important theoretical, empirical, and methodological issues pertinent to the dissertation research.
 The student will also be able to generate original, integrative analyses of knowledge in the primary area.
+The scope and subject matter of the primary readings will be determined by the student and the advisory committee.

 Evaluation